isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-05-10-post-tracetogether-programme-data-deregistration-minister-vivian-balakrishnan.md

 permalink: /media-hub/parliament/20210510
 layout: post
 ---
+## Tracetogether Programme Data Deregistration

-## Fourteenth Parliament Of Singapore – First Session For The Sitting On 10 May 2021
+**Fourteenth Parliament Of Singapore – First Session For The Sitting On 10 May 2021**

+## Question

+**Ms He Ting Ru asked the Prime Minister** (a) how many users have requested to be deregistered from the TraceTogether programme; and (b) whether the users making the requests will be notified that their data has been deleted following their request.

+## Answer

 **Written Answer by Dr Vivian Balakrishnan, Minister-in-Charge of the Smart Nation Initiative and Minister for Foreign Affairs**